 MCC, along with the Illinois Community College system, celebrated its 50th anniversary in 2017.

-MCC's satellite facilities include the Shah Center in McHenry, a workforce development and training facility, and the MCC Woodstock Center, which houses our Welding Boot Camp.
+MCC's satellite facilities include the Shah Center in McHenry, a workforce development and training facility, and the MCC Woodstock Center, which houses our welding program.